SineYlo/starter-template-gulp/README.md

 ```
 Question: Will there be a migration to Webpack?
-Answer: Yes, it will, but I can't say exactly when it will happen
+Answer: Yes, it will, but I can't say exactly when it will happen.
 ---
 Question: Why such a large folder structure?
-Answer: This is the uniqueness of this template, and this structure helps to conveniently distribute files
+Answer: This is the uniqueness of this template, and this structure helps to conveniently distribute files.
 ---
 Question: Is it necessary to use all this?
-Answer: No, not necessarily, the template is fully configurable for your tasks
+Answer: No, not necessarily, the template is fully configurable for your tasks.
 ---
 Question: Is it possible to change the assembly?
-Answer: Yes, you can
+Answer: Yes, you can.
 ---
 Question: Is it possible to participate in the development of the template?
-Answer: Yes, you can either send a PR for this, or send the information to the mail or to issues
+Answer: Yes, you can either send a PR for this, or send the information to the mail or to issues.
 ---
 Question: Are there plans to adapt the template to the Backend?
-Answer: Yes, I'm already thinking about it
+Answer: Yes, I'm already thinking about it.
 ```
 ## <a name="partners"></a> 💎 With the support of